wikicurricula-uy/wikicurricula-boilerplate/README.md

     sudo apt install python3-sparqlwrapper
 ```

--   Fetch school curriculum data by running bot.py script.
+-   Navigate to the `data-gathering` folder and fetch school curriculum data by running bot.py script.
 This script receives the Wikipedia lansguage and the Wikidata country Id as parameters.

 ```
+    cd data-gathering
     python3 bot.py WIKIPEDIA_LANGUAGE WIKIDATA_COUNTRY_ID
 ```